-When your mortgage closes, your lender will usually require you to open an escrow account to cover property taxes and homeowner’s insurance.
+When is Escrow Used?When your mortgage closes, your lender will usually require you to open an escrow account to cover property taxes and homeowner’s insurance.
 You’ll make an initial deposit, followed by payments to the account every month.
 (Usually these are added to your regular mortgage payment.)
 The escrow agent will then release these funds as your taxes and insurance premiums come due.

-The idea is to protect the lender by ensuring that you pay your taxes and insurance on time.
+The Purpose of EscrowThe idea is to protect the lender by ensuring that you pay your taxes and insurance on time.
 If you default on your property tax, for example, your municipality can put a lien on the house, which would make it difficult to sell.
 Or if your house burns down and you’ve neglected to pay the insurance, the lender would be left with no collateral.

 How You BenefitEscrow can benefit borrowers by helping them spread insurance and tax expenses evenly over 12 payments.
 For example, assume your yearly property taxes are two payments of $1,000 each, and your insurance is $400 annually.
 If you paid these directly, it would mean three large payments a year; your escrow costs, however, would be a manageable $200 a month.

 Escrow PaymentsYour escrow account will have a built-in cushion -- if you miss a payment, the lender must still be able to pay your accounts on time.
 However, federal law prohibits lenders from requiring more than two months’ expenses in escrow.
 And because your tax and insurance costs will change slightly from year to year, the lender will review and adjust your escrow payments annually.

 When Escrow May be WaivedIn most states, the money you place in an escrow account earns no interest for you.
 For that reason, many borrowers prefer to pay their taxes and insurance directly.
 Lenders may agree to this if your down payment is more than 20 percent, although some will raise your interest rate slightly to compensate.
 Once you agree to putting funds into an escrow account, however, it is difficult to cancel it, so make sure you fully understand the arrangement before your mortgage closes.